PapaFranku4647/LLM_PV_Interpretability_Work/README.md

-# LLM Priors for ERM over Programs:
+# LLM Priors for ERM over Programs

 Our work addresses the following question :
 > Can we design program-learning methods that are efficient in both samples and computation, avoiding exponential enumeration while requiring fewer samples than gradient-based training?